 But the point is: how much is your brand worth to you?

-I totally get it – I’m a small business owner – you don’t have an unlimited budget.
+I totally get it.
+You don’t have an unlimited budget.
 But you have to spend a little money sometimes to save your brand.

 Imagine what a criminal could do with your customer list.
 Not plausible?